The quantum criticality of the Standard Model and the hierarchy problem: Introduction

+In particular, the absence of supersymmetry at current collider energies has renewed interest in alternative approaches to address the hierarchy problem.
+Experimentally, the lack of new physics up to multi-TeV scales points to a \textit{little hierarchy} problem, motivating mechanisms that provide a natural extension and raise the expected new-physics scale.
+Examples include Little Higgs models~\cite{ArkaniHamed:2001nc,ArkaniHamed:2002qx,ArkaniHamed:2002qy,Low:2002ws,Ahmed:2023qsm}, where the Higgs emerges as a pseudo–Goldstone boson, lifting the scale by roughly an order of magnitude, as well as TeV-scale hidden sectors~\cite{Chacko:2005pe,Batell:2022pzc,Bally:2022naz,Chung:2023gcm}.
+In this context, considering the little hierarchy as a genuine result of a single more fundamental model, rather than an independent issue, might lead to comprehensive solutions, see e.g. the recent~\cite{Blasi:2019jqc,Blasi:2020ktl,Blasi:2022hgi,Angelescu:2023usv,Chung:2023gcm,Ahmed:2023qsm,Cacciapaglia:2020kgq,Cacciapaglia2022a}.

-To investigate the sensitivity between UV and IR physics, the power-law corrections to the Higgs mass play a crucial role.
-These corrections are proportional to the square of a given UV scale, indicating the limit of validity of the effective theory.
-This sensitivity of the IR physics to UV parameters was originally observed in studies of Grand Unification theories (GUTs), where the Higgs mass had to be finely tuned relative to the GUT scale and became generically denoted as the \textit{gauge-hierarchy} problem~\cite{Gildener1976,Weinberg1979a}.
+For a comprehensive understanding of the problem, which may potentially motivate the study of unexplored scenarios, the power-law corrections to the Higgs mass, being central to the UV–IR sensitivity, need to be analyzed in detail.
+They scale with the square of a given UV cutoff, which marks the limit of validity of the effective theory.
+This issue was first highlighted in studies of Grand Unification Theories (GUTs), where the Higgs mass had to be finely tuned relative to the GUT scale, giving rise to the \textit{gauge hierarchy problem}\cite{Gildener1976,Weinberg1979a}.
 In standard perturbative approaches, these corrections only emerge at thresholds because of the mass-independent nature of the regularization.
 Consequently, to access these power-law contributions with these methods, one must postulate a specific UV completion.
 In contrast, Wilsonian renormalization schemes~\cite{Wilson:1974mb}, which use a cutoff to progressively integrate quantum fluctuations, naturally account for power-law corrections.
 In this context, the UV cutoff can be interpreted as the result of integrating out a more fundamental embedding.
-Importantly, this bottom-up approach does not require specifying a UV completion to manifest this polynomial sensitivity to UV scales.
+This bottom-up approach does not require specifying a UV completion to manifest this polynomial sensitivity to high scales.